What makes our training unique?

 $1,000 initial deposit to secure your spot is non-refundable.

 Our yoga school is registered with the federal government as a Certified Educational Institution.
-We will provide you with a tax receipt (T2202A), which means you can use your tuition amounts as tax deductibles.
+We will provide you with a tax receipt (T2202A), which means your tuition is eligible for the tuition tax credit.

 Most foundational Yoga Teacher Training programs are 200 hours, which is because the Yoga Alliance sets the bar at 200 hours as the minimum required education to register with them after completing training (and list yourself as “RYTT”).
 We choose to go above and beyond the minimum requirements because we believe that 200 hours is not enough to really set participants up for success.